-Check the quality improvement activities in whi ich the state/territory is investing Effective Date: 10/01/2018
+7.2.1 Check the quality improvement activities in which the state/territory is investing

-Supporting the training and professional developments workforce If checked, respond to section 7.3 a this activity.
-Check all that apply. •
+Supporting the training and professional development of the child care workforce If checked, respond to section 7.3 and indicate which funds will be used for this activity.

-✓ Other funds

-Describe:

-State funds to support scholarship

-Developing, maintaining, or implementing early guidelines.
-If checked, respond to section 6.3 a for this activity.
 Check all that apply.
-CCDF funds •

-Other funds

-Describe:

-Developing, implementing, or enhancing a tier system.
-If checked, respond to 7.4 and indicate activity.
+▼ CCDF funds ☑ Other funds Describe: State funds to support scholarship V Developing, maintaining, or implementing early learning and developmental guidelines.
+If checked, respond to section 6.3 and indicate which funds will be used for this activity.
 Check all that apply.

-✓ CCDF funds

-Other funds

-Describe:

-toddlers.
+CCDF funds Other funds Describe: V Developing, implementing, or enhancing a tiered quality rating and improvement system.
+If checked, respond to 7.4 and indicate which funds will be used for this activity.
+Check all that apply. ✓ CCDF funds Other funds Describe: V Improving the supply and quality of child care services for infants and toddlers.
 If checked, respond to 7.5 and indicate which funds will be used for this activity.
-Check all that apply

-☑ CCDF funds

-Other funds

-Describe:

-Establishing or expanding a statewide system of CCR&R services, as discussed in 1.7.
+Check all that apply ☐ CCDF funds ☐ Other funds Describe: V Establishing or expanding a statewide system of CCR&R services, as discussed in 1.7.
 If checked, respond to 7.6 and indicate which funds will be used for this activity.
 Check all that apply.

-Other funds

-Describe:

-Facilitating compliance with state/territory requirements for inspection, monitoring, training, and health and safety standards (as described in section 5).
+CCDF funds Other funds Describe: V Facilitating compliance with state/territory requirements for inspection, monitoring, training, and health and safety standards (as described in section 5).
 If checked, respond to 7.7 and indicate which funds will be used for this activity.
+Check

-Check all that apply.
+all that apply.

-▼ CCDF funds
+CCDF funds

-✓ Other funds
+▼ Other funds

 Describe:

 The OEC Division of Licensing is funded through state general funds to cover cost of

 salaries, travel and other related costs.

-Evaluating and assessing the quality and effectiveness of child care services within the state/territory.
+V Evaluating and assessing the quality and effectiveness of child care services within the state/territory.
 If checked, respond to 7.8 and indicate which funds will be used for this activity.
 Check all that apply.

-✓ CCDF funds
+CCDF funds

-Other funds

 Describe:

-Supporting accreditation.
+V Supporting accreditation.
 If checked, respond to 7.9 and indicate which funds will be used for this activity.
 Check all that apply.

 CCDF funds

 Other funds

 Describe:

-Supporting state/territory or local efforts to develop high-quality program standards relating to health, mental health, nutrition, physical activity, and physical development.
+V Supporting state/territory or local efforts to develop high-quality program standards relating to health, mental health, nutrition, physical activity, and physical development.
 If checked, respond to 7.10 and indicate which funds will be used for this activity.
 Check all that apply.

-▼ CCDF funds

-☐ Other funds
+CCDF funds Other funds Describe:

-Describe:

-Other activities determined by the state/territory to improve the quality of child care services and which measurement of outcomes related to improved provider preparedness, child safety, child well-being, or kindergarten entry is possible.
+Г Other activities determined by the state/territory to improve the quality of child care services and which measurement of outcomes related to improved provider preparedness, child safety, child well-being, or kindergarten entry is possible.
 If checked, respond to 7.11 and indicate which funds will be used for this activity.
-Check all that apply CCDF funds Other funds
+Check all that apply

-Describe:
+CCDF funds

+Cother funds

-7.3 Supporting Training and Professional Development of the Child Care Workforce With CCDF Quality Funds a) Check and describe which content is included in training and professional development activities and describe who or how an entity is funded to address this topic.
-Check all that apply.
+7.3 Supporting Training and Professional Development of the Child Care Workforce With CCDF Quality Funds